 Check List Step/Task to do Documents to file ☐ Task is done ☐ In the file STEP 9.
-Those local units of governments, regional planning commissions, public utility companies, and railroads receiving the plan in step 8 have up to 63 days to submit comments on the proposed plan.
-Those planning review comments, or submissions, shall be sent to the planning commission which prepared the plan being reviewed (§ 41(3)).
+Those local units of government, regional planning commissions, public utility companies, and railroads receiving the plan in step 8 have up to 42 days to submit comments on the proposed plan amendment.
+Those planning review comments, or submissions, shall be sent to the planning commission which prepared the plan amendment being reviewed (§ 41(3) and § 45(1)(b)).
 Copy of each comment submitted. ☐ Task is done ☐ In the file STEP 10.
-The county planning commission (or county board of commissioners if there is no county planning commission) shall submit comments to the planning commission within 63 days of step 8.
-The comments shall include, but are not be limited to the following, as applicable (§ 41(3)): 1.
-A statement indicating if the county planning commission considers the proposed plan inconsistent with the plan of any city, village, township, or region that received a copy of the plan in step 10 (§ 41(3)(a)).
-2. If the county has a county plan, a statement whether the county planning commission considers the proposed plan to be inconsistent with the county plan (§ 41(3)(b)).
+The county planning commission (or county board of commissioners if there is no county planning commission) shall submit comments to the planning commission within 42 days of step 8.
+The comments shall include, but are not limited to, the following, as applicable (§ 41(3) and § 45(1)(b)): 1.
+A statement indicating if the county planning commission considers the proposed plan amendment inconsistent with the plan of any city, village, township, or region that received a copy of the plan amendment in step 10 (§ 41(3)(a)).
+2. If the county has a county plan, a statement whether the county planning commission considers the proposed plan amendment to be inconsistent with the county plan (§ 41(3)(b)).
 The county's comments are advisory only (§ 41(4)).
 Copy of each comment submitted. ☐ Task is done ☐ In the file STEP 11.
-(Optional) The planning commission prepares a response to the comments received at the end of the 63 days which: 1.
-Changes the proposed plan as a result of the comment submitted, 2.
-Prepares a preponderance of reasons why the proposed plan should not be changed as a result of the comment submitted.
-Copy of the changes to the proposed plan or reasons why it is not changed, possibly placed in an appendix of the plan.
+(Optional) The planning commission prepares a response to the comments received at the end of the 42 days which: 1.
+Changes the proposed plan amendment as a result of the comment submitted, 2.
+Prepares a preponderance of reasons why the proposed plan amendment should not be changed as a result of the comment submitted.
+Copy of the changes to the proposed plan amendment or reasons why it is not changed, possibly placed in an appendix of the plan, as amended.